MekhG/CavityPulse-QC/README.md

 $$\langle n\rangle = \langle a^\dagger a\rangle, \qquad \langle x\rangle = \langle a + a^\dagger\rangle, \qquad \langle p\rangle = i\langle a^\dagger - a\rangle$$

 Physically, $\langle n\rangle$ tracks photon-number buildup, while $\langle x\rangle$ and $\langle p\rangle$ track the mode's position in phase space: displacement along these quadratures indicates coherent, pulse-driven control, and their behavior over time reveals how coherence and population evolve jointly.
-Monitoring all three observables gives far more physical insight than looking at the final fidelity alone — it shows *how* the state got there, not just where it ended up.
+Monitoring all three observables gives far more physical insight than looking at the final fidelity alone,  it shows *how* the state got there, not just where it ended up.

 ---